cloudify-cosmo/docs.getcloudify.org/content/working_with/official_plugins/Configuration/utilities/suspend.md

 * `snapshot_type`: The backup type, like 'daily' or 'weekly'.
 By default: irregular
 * `snapshot_rotation`: How many backups to keep around.
 By default: 1

-Meaning of each params depends on plugin implementation and can have different sense for each plugin.
+The meaning of each param depends on plugin implementation and can have a different sense for each plugin.

 For example, openstack use parameters in such way:

 * `Snapshot name`: Used as suffix for created `objects`.
-As object can be different things like images, volume snapshots or backups.
-Name of resulted object is something like ```<object type>-<original object id>-<backup name>```.
-We need such because result of VM snapshot, VM backup and Volume backup is image.
-So we need some information in name for understand what id parent object for backup.
+As object can be different things like images, volume snapshots, or backups.
+The name of a resulted object is something like ```<object type>-<original object id>-<backup name>```.
+We need that because the result of VM snapshot, VM backup, and Volume backup is an image, hence we need some information in the name to understand the id of the parent object for backup.
 * `Snapshot_incremental`: plugin use to separate type of resulted objects.
    If `Snapshot_incremental=True` - code will try to create snapshot of object,